 I had a scan in 2011 that showed something suspicious.
 That is when I sought out Fred Hutch.

 I had done all of this research, through all of these years, and I kept seeing the same names.
 In my mind, there are these rock stars of lymphoma.
 And so I told my doctor, I’m going to go see either Dr. [David] Maloney or Dr. [Oliver] Press.
-I had seen Dr. Press’s and Dr. Maloney’s name on so many papers and knew that they were doing the most modern work in the disease.
+I had seen Dr. Press’s and Dr. Maloney’s names on so many papers and knew that they were doing the most modern work in the disease.
 Then I actually found out that Dr. Maloney was doing an immunotherapy trial [at Fred Hutch].
 He was involved in that CAR [chimeric antigen receptor] T-cell trial.

 [But Dr. Maloney at first] recommended against the trial.
 The pathology [report showed that] my disease had transformed and was aggressive.
 He wanted me to have [a blood stem cell] transplant.
 And I did.
 I had the transplant in 2014, and it was successful.
 But unfortunately, the results didn’t last.

 I knew I wanted to do [the immunotherapy trial].
-I got my T cells July 2 .
+I got my T cells on July 2 .

 Everything I had read had indicated [there would be] side effects.
 But it was a walk in the park — I did not have any side effects.
 I thought side effects meant the CAR T cells are in there fighting this cancer — so maybe they’re not working.
 I was biting my nails.